 6 – Estrela Basilica

-The Basilica of Estrela, also known as the Basilica of the Sacred Heart of Jesus, is one of the most important monuments of the century.
-XVIII, in the city of Lisbon.
+The Basílica da Estrela, also known as the Basílica do Sagrado Coração de Jesus, is one of the most important 18th century monuments in Lisbon.

-The building is dominated by a Baroque style, although the central body of the façade has a neoclassical style.
+The building is dominated by a baroque style, although the central body of the façade is neoclassical.
 Its dome stands out and inside there is a nativity scene by Machado de Castro.

-It should also be noted that it was once a convent of Carmelite nuns.
+Note also that it was once a convent of Carmelite nuns.

 Address: Praça da Estrela